 "30th Air Defense Artillery"

-On behalf of Command Team and all supporting & teaching staff of 2-6 ADA, we would like to formally welcome you to the 14A Reclassification Course!
-Please take a minute to familiarize yourself with our vision, learning priorities, and initial in-processing instructions.
+Welcome 14A Air Defense Officer Reclassification Students and welcome to Air Defense Team!
+On behalf of the Air Defense Commandant, we would like to formally welcome you to the 14A Reclassification Course!
+You can review our vision, learning priorities, and initial in-processing instructions.
 This will facilitate your professional development & growth while attending this course.

 Everybody learns differently; this class will be taught mostly in large groups and relies upon student participation to enhance the quality of the course.
-Everyone has had a different experience in the US Army and all are value added to the class.
+Everyone has a different experience in the United States Army, with students ranging in rank from first lieutenant to colonel, and all are value added to the class.
 Students should conduct themselves in a respectful and courteous manner, especially when in a collaborative environment.
 As Leaders, students are expected to set the example for those around them and this starts with participation.

 It is encouraged for all students to work together—we succeed or fail as a team.
 Student working groups and study groups are encouraged within the bounds of the academic guidelines established in the ISAP.